ohiodn8/docimer/README.md

 In the command prompt (for Windows) =>

-Find the folder and cd into it. e.g. C:/sites/Docimer
+Place the app folder where you want it. e.g. C:/sites/Docimer

 <pre><code>cd \sites/Docimer</code></pre>